 The consolidated financial statements include the accounts of Aurcana Corporation and entities controlled by the Company ("its subsidiaries").
-These include the accounts of: Aurcana Corporation and its wholly-owned subsidiaries, Silver Assets Inc., a U.S. corporation, Cane Silver Inc., a Barbados corporation, Perforadora Aurcana S. de R.L. de C.V. and Minera Aurcana S.A. de C.V., Mexican corporations, - all these companies are 100% owned intermediate holding companies.
-The Company also 100% owns Rio Grande Mining Company which owns the Company's Shafter property and Shafter Properties Inc., a dormant subsidiary.
+These include the accounts of: Aurcana Corporation and its wholly-owned subsidiaries, Silver Assets Inc., a U.S. corporation, Cane Silver Inc., a Barbados corporation, Perforadora Aurcana S.A. de R.L. de C.V. and Minera Aurcana S.A. de C.V., Real de Maconi S.A de C.V., Mexican corporations, - all these companies are 100% owned intermediate holding companies.
+The Company also 100% owns Rio Grande Mining Company which owns Shafter Properties Inc., an in care & maintenance subsidiary.
+Minera La Negra was disposed of on January 7, 2016 (Note 22).